device42/salt_to_device42_sync/README.md

 # Salt Configure
 For proper connection minions certificate should be signed on salt master.
-Script should be runned on salt master server.
+Script should be run on salt master server.
 See [NodeFilter.md](./NodeFilter.md) for node filtering options.

 # Run